 The Resource Parent Advisory Council continues to convene quarterly to discuss upcoming training options and possible needs for new curriculum that is specifically geared towards resource parents.
-During FY 2021, the Resource Parent Training Advisory Council provided the
+During FY 2021, the Resource Parent Training Advisory Council provided the following recommendations to the Child Welfare Training Academy (CWTA) regarding training needs specific to Resource Parents and their families:

-- Recommendation: Training course detailing CFSA involvement from the time of a child joining the resource family to reunification or other permanency.
-CWTA Response: Developing the training series Now, What?
+- Recommendation: Training course detailing CFSA involvement from the time of a child joining the resource family to reunification or other permanency. - CWTA Response: Developing the training series Now, What?
 Navigating CFSA as a Resource Parent.
 This will be a combined webinar and on-demand series of videos that provides resource parents with information regarding the program areas within CFSA they will likely interact with during the time a child is in their home.
-CWTA plans to launch the series in FY2022. - Recommendation: Support to resource parents for managing stress and anxiety during the public health emergency.
-CWTA Response: CWTA provided coping strategies to Resource Parents via - the SOURCE newsletter, which the Agency emails to all resource parents. - Recommendation: Develop an Emergency Preparedness Training and Response for resource parents as it relates to the current public health emergency and future emergencies. - CWTA Response: CWTA partnered with the Resource Parent Support Unit to ensure dissemination of COVID-related information.
+CWTA plans to launch the series in FY2022. - Recommendation: Support to resource parents for managing stress and anxiety during the public health emergency. - CWTA Response: CWTA provided coping strategies to Resource Parents via the SOURCE newsletter, which the Agency emails to all resource parents. - Recommendation: Develop an Emergency Preparedness Training and Response for resource parents as it relates to the current public health emergency and future emergencies. - CWTA Response: CWTA partnered with the Resource Parent Support Unit to ensure dissemination of COVID-related information.
 The information came directly from DC Government's District-wide COVID-19 information.